TIE KNOTS THE FUN AND EASY WAY

 Arborist Section: After years of requests from Arborists and other Tree-Climbers, we are pleased to introduce our new Arborist Knots Section – devoted to the essential tree-climbing knots.

-Associated Napkins Website: We are proud to introduce our new sister website Animated Napkins by Grog, which uses our successful animation technique.
+Associated Napkins Website: Also please enjoy our new sister website Animated Napkins by Grog, which uses our successful animation technique.
 For the perfect wedding, a formal dinner, or a casual lunch, fold napkins with ease.

 Safety: Handling rope can be dangerous.
 Wrongly handled or tied, rope can kill, maim, or burn – maybe you!
 Handle rope with care, inspect and test any knot you tie.
 Respect heavily loaded ropes, e.g., a rope controlling a large sail, a mooring rope when you are docking or berthing, and especially your own climbing rope.

 Control: Beware using your bare hands.
 Control rope by taking two or more turns round a winch, cleat, or post.
 Use appropriate equipment for fishing line.
 The danger associated with heavily loaded lines is too often learned by experience – often very painful and occasionally lethal.

 Knots Weaken Rope: Angles, kinks, and knots, stress the fibers unevenly and weaken rope.
 If this concerns you, use stronger rope.
 Some knots in some ropes have been claimed to only weaken a rope to about 80% of its rated strength; other knots can weaken some rope to as little as 40%.
 For safety, therefore, assume that even brand new rope will perform at no more than 50% of its rated breaking strength.
 And, if the rope is old, worn, or damaged by sunlight or chemicals - expect considerably less.
 For some useful test results visit Tom Moyer's website for: High Strength Cord Testing, Euro Death-Knot Testing, and Rope Gear and Testing.

 Have Your Logo above this Website